com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT ? & ? as res
+    SELECT ? & ?
+AS res
     ```